-Livestocktype Livestocktype Number Per head CO2e, t
+Livestocktype Number Total CO2e, t Perhead CO 2 e, t

 Dairy Cattle 40,828 188,377 4.61

 Non-dairy cattle 58,156 111,637 1.92

 Sheep 42,444 5,575 0.13

 Pigs 21,750 8,712 0.40

 Poultry 508,024 966 0.00

-Total Total 671,202 0.47
+Total 671,202 315,269 0.47

-The Sixth Carbon Budget17, published in December 2020, sets out the UK's path to net zero.
+The Sixth Carbon Budget15, published in December 2020, sets out the UK's path to net zero.
 It highlights many of the activities contained in this Plan.
 The report highlights the importance of agricultural and the drivers for land use and land management change that support a drive toward net zero.
-These actions are supported by the National Farmers' Union policy for net zero farming by 204018.
-Low carbon farming may include reduction of emissions from the soil through changes to practice (or through management to increase soil carbon), the management of livestock and manure management (including anaerobic digestion - see energy section).
-Intensification of production and the use of nitrogen fixing grass mixes are identified as further management options to achieve the path to net zero.
+These actions are supported by the National Farmers' Union policy for net zero farming by 204016.
+Low-carbon farming may include reduction of emissions from the soil through changes to practice (or through management to increase soil carbon), the management of livestock and manure management (including anaerobic digestion - see energy section).
+Intensification of production and the use of nitrogen fixing grass mixes are identified as further management optionsto achieve the path to net zero.

-Changes in diet, as set out in the Anthesis report, are also the basis for the Sixth Carbon Budget analysis of the path to net zero. (see 8.3 below)
+Changes in diet, as set out in the Anthesis report, are also the basis for the Sixth Carbon Budgetanalysis of the path to net zero. (see 8.3 below)

 Whilst not a major land type in Cheshire West and Chester, peatland is a major store of carbon.
-Restoration of peatlands is a priority for government and part of its Nature for Climate programme that is delivering over 600m over the next 4 years.
+Restoration of peatlands is a priority for government and part of its Nature for Climate programmethat is delivering over 600m over the next four years.
 The Natural Capital report will provide up to date information on the extent and location of peatland across the borough.

 With anticipated to land use, driven by consumer diet change and wider changes to agricultural practice, there is an opportunity to consider how biomass, short rotation coppice or forestry or growing Miscanthus could be promoted.
-The Natural Capital Audit will provide a basis for targeting these crops.
+The Natural Capital Audit will provide a basis for targetingthese crops.
 The opportunity is to link to large scale energy projects such as HyNet, proving a local fuel source as part of the plans for Biomass Energy and Carbon Capture.